 1. Enhance Customer Journey

 Customer insights can prove to be highly beneficial in improving customers' journey since brands can use customer data to understand what their audience wants and be able to align its offering with their expectations.
+You have to be careful because most companies even buy Instagram followers UK and you need to be precise during this process.

 For example, if customers tend to seek self-service instead of reaching out to the customer support team, you can create a detailed knowledge base that answers all your customers’ questions.